 In 2002, Siwak was named Ernst & Young Entrepreneur of the Year.
 He holds a J.D. from St. Louis University School of Law and a B.S. in economics from the University of Missouri-Columbia.

 Mascot Chicago Bulls

 Tinto has spent the last 22 years of his career in the consumer goods and packaging industry.
-Prior to Kraft Foods, he held several positions at Procter & Gamble in Italy in the IS function, responsible for local, regional and global efforts.
+Prior to Kraft Heinz, he held several positions at Procter & Gamble in Italy in the IS function, responsible for local, regional and global efforts.
 Tinto joined Kraft Foods in 2002 as the IS director for Kraft Foods Italy and advanced through positions of increasing responsibility for global sales and supply chain systems.

 He is a member of the IS Steering Committee for the Grocery Manufacturers Association and a member of the IT committee of The Consumer Goods Forum.

 Francesco holds an electronic engineering degree from Politecnico di Bari in Italy.